UK national selection for the Eurovision Song Contest: 2020s

 On 16 September 2019, it was announced that You Decide had been axed and that the song selection would return to the internal selection format most recently used between 2011 and 2015.
 The entry for the 2020 contest was chosen in collaboration with BMG.
 It was announced on 27 February 2020 that James Newman would represent the UK with the song "My Last Breath", however the contest was cancelled due to the COVID-19 pandemic.
 On 19 February 2021, BBC confirmed that Newman will represent the United Kingdom in the 2021 contest.
 The BBC also announced the renewed collaboration between BBC Studios and record label BMG.
 The song "Embers" was released and published by BMG and was revealed in March 2021.
 Newman went on to place last in the Eurovision final, scoring no points from either the jury or the televote.

 On 21 October 2021, it was confirmed that BBC Studios would partner with TaP Music to select and produce its entry for the 2022 contest, and that the UK's television coverage would be produced and broadcast from Salford, with the points awarded by the UK jury announced live from Dock10 studios.
 The song "Space Man" performed by Sam Ryder was revealed as the UK entry on 10 March 2022.
 Ryder finished in second place at the Eurovision final with 466 points, becoming the highest-scoring UK Eurovision entrant.
 He won the jury vote and also scored the UK its best result since 1998 and its first top three since 2002.
 Ryder also won the Marcel Bezençon Press Award, becoming the first UK act to win a Bezençon Award.
-TaP Music partnered with the BBC again in 2023 to select Mae Muller to perform "I Wrote a Song" at the Eurovision Song Contest Grand Final in Liverpool, on 13 May.
+TaP Music partnered with the BBC again in 2023 to select Mae Muller to perform "I Wrote a Song" in the contest in Liverpool on 13 May.
+It finished in 25th place with 24 points overall.
+Later that year, TaP Music ended its partnership with the BBC.
+On 16 December 2023, Olly Alexander was announced as the selected artist for the 2024 contest in Malmö.
+Alexander made the announcement during the final of the 21st series of Strictly Come Dancing.
+His song for the contest "Dizzy", co-written with Danny L Harle, was released on 1 March 2024.
+Girl Band Remember Monday were announced as the UK's 2025 Representatives on the 7th March 2025.